TomokoTomoki/Blargboard/README.md

 to use, like official ABXD, MyBB or FluxBB.
 Or phpBB if you're insane.

 Minimalistic PHP knowledge is required to be able to follow the instructions below.
 MySQL knowledge isn't required but is a plus.
-You will need to use a tool like phpMyAdmin to add forums to your board for now, though.

 Get a webserver.
 Upload the Blargboard codebase to it.